MODERN SLAVERY ACT 2018 (Cth) STATEMENT

-- Forbids the use of child labor, forced labor and discrimination.
+- Forbids the use of child labour, forced labour and discrimination;

-- Protects employees’ rights to freedom of association and collective bargaining, as permitted by local laws.
+- Protects employees’ rights to freedom of association and collective bargaining, as permitted by local laws; and

 - Describes how suppliers should work with us on compliance and enforcement issues.